-Some of the critical materials and components used in manufacturing SUSTOL, CINVANTI, HTX-011 and our other product candidates are sourced from single suppliers.
+Some of the critical materials and components used in manufacturing our Products, our Product Candidates and our other product candidates are, or might be, sourced from single suppliers.
 An interruption in the supply of a key material could significantly delay our research and development process or increase our expenses for commercialization or development products.
 Specialized materials must often be manufactured for the first time for use in drug delivery technologies, or materials may be used in the technologies in a manner different from their customary commercial uses.
 The quality of materials can be critical to the performance of a drug delivery technology, so a reliable source that provides a consistent supply of materials is important.
 Materials or components needed for our drug delivery technologies may be difficult to obtain on commercially reasonable terms, particularly when relatively small quantities are required or if the materials traditionally have not been used in pharmaceutical products.
+Our reliance on a single vendor for certain components used in the manufacturing of our Products and our Product Candidates also subjects our business to risk associated with the geographic areas in which those single vendors reside, which could include natural or man-made disasters, including pandemics, acts of war or terrorism, or resource shortages.
+Such an interruption could increase our costs and, to the extent it impairs our ability to have sufficient inventory, cause us to lose revenue or market share.